DenitsaBebrevenska/Programing-Fundamentals/RockPaperScissors/README.md

 # Rock Paper Scissors Game

-Made a simple console game of Rock Paper Scissors with available restart and scoring system.
+Made a simple console game of Rock Paper Scissors with available restart and scoring system.<br>

+Added a list to track player`s choices.
+Upon reaching 5 choices, they will be counted and if there is a choice whose count is bigger than the others, the computer will use the word that counters it.
+If the counts are equal, the computer will switch to randomness. <br>

 ![loss](https://github.com/DenitsaBebrevenska/Programing-Fundamentals/assets/141340307/84d708c8-9fbf-426b-8bae-955c3a41b8f0)